Charity Sunday: Folds of Honor

 He sighed loud enough that she heard it over the sound of the waves.
 “I don’t know.
 I guess when we slowed down enough to talk.
 There wasn’t much time.”

 There hadn’t been.
-In Asheville, if they hadn’t been eating or sleeping, they busy in other ways.
+In Asheville, if they hadn’t been eating or sleeping, they were busy in other ways.
 And there hadn’t been much eating or sleeping going on.

 “I think they should put a plaque on the outside of that room for the fewest number of times the occupants left in four days.
 I couldn’t get enough of you.”
 Carrying his shoes in his left hand, he stuck his right hand in his pocket and strolled along beside her, barefoot.
 “I still can’t.”